pronexo-argentina/system/README.md

-# system odoo for pronexo
+# system odoo by pronexo